moonson619/capacitive_deionization/README.md

     * OS: Windows 10

 # Installation
+Python can be installed through an anaconda command as follows:

+conda create -n name python=3.7

 Install required packages using "pip install" and enclosed "requirements.txt" file as follows:

 pip install -r requirements.txt

+After installation, you need to check that all packages are installed properly as described in the "requirements.txt" file.

 # How to use
 For your own use: